 after 226 pages, the story of paul and gary came to a very abrupt and inconclusive end. since then, the comic continued as an unconnected series of surreal one-shots w/ sometimes story arcs but not as long as the big one

 . most of the characters were depressed even though they knew that they had no real problems. the main characters also resigned themselves to a life of unfulfilled dreams and crushing meaningless jobs.

 elements to the world as well, like an ipod that played you your regrets, a family that had the powers of jesus, and passive-aggressive post-it notes that seemingly came from no one

 in march 2014 the author suffered a mental and emotional breakdown

-and tore down his entire webcomic page and burned the unshipped books he promised to his kickstarter backers.
+and tore down her entire webcomic page and burned the unshipped books she promised to her kickstarter backers.

 this webcomic provides examples of: